dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 project file.
 If you edit your data model in the JSON file, and then you want to upload it a second time, DSP-API will refuse to create the same project again.
 So, you might want to restart the stack and start over again from a clean setup.

 It is possible, however, to modify the XML data file and upload it again and again.
-But after some uploads, you are cluttered with data, and you want to restart the stack.
+But after some uploads, DSP is cluttered with data, so you might want to restart the stack.